How to Become a Famous Author

 This requirement applies to new and seasoned authors alike.
 In his book On Writing, Stephen King writes that he spends 50% of every working day reading other authors’ fiction.
 Even Stephen King follows this advice.

 I know of only one author who spent no time reading.
 He said it was because so many ideas came to his head he had no choice but to write continually to keep up with them.
 His name was Isaac Asimov.
 He authored over 300 books.
-Unless your last name is Asimov, I suggest you read fiction every day reading.
+Unless your last name is Asimov, I suggest you read fiction daily.

 ― Ray Bradbury